Henkjan1110/intro-programming-website/data/week1/4-reading-input.md

 </programming-exercise>

 ## Input String as a Part of Output
-Often we want to integrate user input within a larger piece of text as output.
-We refer to such a piece of text as a `String` and we already saw examples of strings when we printed output with the `System.out.println` command.
-When we want to join two pieces of text, or two `String`s together, we can use the addition (`+`) operator.
-The example below demonstrates a program that takes user input and prints it concatenated with another piece of text.
+To integrate user input with other text as output, we use the concept of `Strings`.
+A `String` is a piece of text for which we can use the `System.out.println` command to print.
+To join two pieces of text (`Strings`), we use the addition (`+`) operator.
+An example of this can be seen in the following program, that takes user input and combines it with another piece of text to print it as final output.

 ```java
 import java.util.Scanner;